EdgeGallery/community/Security WG/Secure Design/Security Design Guide.md

 # Security Design Guidelines

 This document is developed based on industry standards and open source best practices to guide developers in module design and avoid high security design risks.
-For each rule some test steps are provided to guide the developers to design and implement test cases.
+For each rule in this guide some test steps are provided to help the developers to design and implement test cases.

 ## 1. Identification, Authentication and Authorization